samtomcom/ffmpeg_wrapper/README.md

 optional arguments:
   -h, --help            show this help message and exit -l, --list            Indicate the input is a list of files to process.
-  -p 0-100, --percentage 0-100
-                        (Sort of) the percentage of the cpu to use.
-Gets rounded to number of cores.
+  -t THREADS, --threads THREADS
+                        Number of CPU threads to use.
+Default is 4.
   -q, --quiet           Hide the ffmpeg output.
 ```

-I would recommend adding the script to the path / an alias so that it can be called from anyway easily.
-Here, `ffmpeg_wrap` is the alias I have to `python /path/to/the/script/code.py`

 Files can be given by absolute or relative paths.

 ## All types

-    ffmpeg_wrap INPUT [-t type] [-q] [-p 0-100]
+    ffmpeg_wrapper.py INPUT [-l] [-q] [-t THREADS]

 use `-q` to hide the ffmpeg output

-use `-p 0-100`, to denote the percentage of CPU to use, roughly
+use `-t N`, to denote the number of CPU threads to use.
+(Kind of, ffmpeg will actually convert this to a percentage of CPU usage)
+e.g. N=4 when you have 8 threads will use ALL of your threads at 50% usage.

 ## File inputs

-    ffmpeg_wrap file.mp4
+    ffmpeg_wrapper.py file.mp4
-	ffmpeg_wrap file1.mp4 file2.mkv file3.mp4
+    ffmpeg_wrapper.py file1.mp4 file2.mkv file3.mp4
-	ffmpeg_wrap *.mp4
+    ffmpeg_wrapper.py *.mp4
-	ffmpeg_wrap *
+    ffmpeg_wrapper.py *

 The input is a file, or a list of files to be encoded.

-## File input
+## File list input

-    ffmpeg_wrap --list files.txt
+    ffmpeg_wrapper.py --list files.txt
-	ffmpeg_wrap -l files.txt
+	ffmpeg_wrapper.py -l files.txt

 The `input` parameter should be a file that has a name of a file to
 encode on each line, e.g.